 Curators are worried for the fate of the monument, because, plaster models according to which the monument was cast do not exist.
 There are studies and sketches and if the monument is destroyed, it would be irretrievably lost.

-Born in Croatia in 1883, Meštrović trained in Vienna, Paris and Kosovo, Ivan Meštrovic’s sculptural style was a hybrid of conservative and modern tendencies, reflecting early twentieth-century movements of art nouveau, expressionism and art deco.
+Born in Croatia in 1883, Meštrović trained in Split, Vienna and Paris, Ivan Meštrovic’s sculptural style was a hybrid of conservative and modern tendencies, reflecting early twentieth-century movements of art nouveau, expressionism and art deco.
 He died in 1962 in Indiana.
 USA.